-- Longliners of Indonesia: The catches of albacore for the longline fleet of Indonesia were revised in 2013 by the DGCF and the IOTC Secretariat, using previous reports from Indonesia and information obtained from canning factories cooperating with the International Seafood Sustainability Foundation (ISSF).
+• Longliners of Indonesia: The catches of albacore for the longline fleet of Indonesia were revised in 2013 by the DGCF and the IOTC Secretariat, using previous reports from Indonesia and information obtained from canning factories cooperating with the International Seafood Sustainability Foundation (ISSF).
 While the new catch estimates are considered more reliable than the previous, the lack of catch-and-effort data and insufficient monitoring of albacore landings in Indonesia makes it difficult to validate such estimates.
-According to the new estimates Indonesia has been catching 32% (around 11,000 13,000 t per year) of the total catches of albacore in the Indian Ocean over the period 2010-12.
-However, the catches of albacore reported by Indonesia for 2013, at over 16,000 t, are in contradiction with data from the canning factories, which shows a marked drop in imports. - Longliners of Malaysia: To date, Malaysia has reported incomplete catches of albacore for its longline fleet, as monitoring by Malaysia does not cover the large component of the longline fleet that is based in ports outside Malaysia (in particular in Mauritius).
-In recent years Malaysia has reported between 5 and 59 active longliners in the Indian Ocean, with catches of albacore ranging between nil and 1,000 t for the same period.
+According to the new estimates, in recent years

+Indonesia has been catching over 30% (around 10,000-13,000 t per year) of the total catches of albacore in the Indian Ocean.

+- Longliners of Malaysia: To date, Malaysia has reported incomplete catches of albacore for its longline fleet, as monitoring by Malaysia does not cover the large component of the longline fleet that is based in ports outside Malaysia (in particular in Mauritius).
+In recent years Malaysia has reported between 5 and 59 active longliners in the Indian Ocean, with catches of albacore range from between nil and 1,000 t for the same period.
 An additional 500-2,000 t of albacore were estimated for Malaysian longliners not based in Malaysia. - Fleets using gillnets on the high seas, in particular I.R.
-Iran, Pakistan and Sri Lanka: Catches are likely to be less than 1,000 t. - Non-reporting industrial longliners (NEI): Refers to catches from longliners operating under flags of nonreporting countries.
+Iran, Pakistan and Sri Lanka: Although catches are likely to be less than 1,000 t. - Non-reporting industrial longliners (NEI): Refers to catches from longliners operating under flags of non-reporting countries.
 While the catches were moderately high during the 1990s, they have not exceeded 3,000 t in recent years.

-Catches are assessed against IOTC reporting standards, where a score of 0 indicates catches that are fully reported according to IOTC standards; catches assigned a score of between 2 - 6 are not reported fully by gear and/or species (i.e., partially adjusted by gear and species by the IOTC Secretariat) or any of the other reasons provided in the document; catches with a score of 8 refer to fleets that do not report catch data to the IOTC (estimated by the IOTC Secretariat).
-(Data as of October 2014)
+Fig. 5.
+Albacore: Uncertainty of nominal annual catch estimates (1975-2014).
+Catches are assessed against IOTC reporting standards, where a score of 0 indicates catches that are fully reported according to IOTC standards; catches assigned a score of between 2 - 6 are not reported fully by gear and/or species (i.e. partially adjusted by gear and species by the IOTC Secretariat) or any of the other reasons provided in the document; catches with a score of 8 refer to fleets that do not report catch data to the IOTC (estimated by the IOTC Secretariat) (data as of November 2015).

-- Levels of discards are believed to be low although they are unknown for industrial fisheries other than European (EU) purse seiners (2003-07). - Changes to the catch series: The catches of albacore have changed for some years since the WPTmT in 2012, including: - Minor to moderate increase in estimates of catches of albacore recorded for the period 1950-2003, following a review of the catches of albacore by coastal longliners in Indonesia.

-- Moderate decrease in estimates of catches of albacore in 2007 (11%) and marked decrease in 2008 (24%), following the review of catches of albacore by all fleets conducted for this period. - Minor changes in estimates of catches of albacore for other years. - CPUE Series: Catch-and-effort series are available from various industrial fisheries.
-Nevertheless, catch-andeffort are not available from some fisheries or they are considered to be of poor quality, especially during the last decade, for the following reasons: - Uncertain data from significant fleets of longliners, including India, Indonesia, Malaysia, Oman, and Philippines; - No data for fresh-tuna longliners flagged in Taiwan, China during 1990-2006; - Non-reporting by industrial purse seiners and longliners (NEI).
+- Discards: are believed to be low although they are unknown for industrial fisheries other than European (EU) purse seiners (2003-07). - Changes to the catch series: The catches of albacore have changed for some years since the WPTmT in 2014. - CPUE Series: Catch-and-effort series are available from various industrial fisheries.
+Nevertheless, catch-and-effort are not available from some fisheries or they are considered to be of poor quality, especially during the last decade, for the following reasons: - Uncertain data from significant fleets of longliners, including India, Indonesia, Malaysia, Oman, and Philippines; - No data for fresh-tuna longliners flagged in Taiwan, China during 1990-2006; - Non-reporting by industrial purse seiners and longliners (NEI).